Meningitis causes a characteristic rash on the skin. Learning to spot this and other symptoms can help a person receive the right treatment fast.

 This is a sign that the rash is petechial, meaning that it results from meningitis or other serious illnesses that cause bleeding.

 A meningitis rash can be difficult to see, especially on darker skin tones.
 Try the glass test on areas of rash that are easier to reach, such as the trunk or limbs, and lighter areas, such as the palms of the hands and the bottoms of the feet.

 This test is not a surefire method of determining who needs medical care.
 Anyone with any meningitis symptoms should receive medical attention right away, even if their rash fades with pressure under the glass.

 Anyone can get meningitis.
 In the United States, rates are highest in infants

 Infants with meningitis can have a variety of symptoms, including:

 - a fever

 - a stiff neck

 - excessive irritability, such as a dislike of being picked up

-- an inability to wake up or intense lethargy
+- intense lethargy, an inability to wake up, or both

 - a bulging fontanel, which is the soft spot on the head